2025 Chatham Cup final: Auckland United

 This is Auckland United's first final.

 Auckland United entered the tournament in round 2, as a Northern League team.
 They began with a 5–0 home victory over Taupo at Crown Park.
 Ishveer Singh and Matias Nunez both grabbed braces, while Shaan Anand completed the scoring.
 They then defeated Northland away in round 3 in a 3–0 victory, thanks to an Emiliano Tade hat-trick.
 In round 4, they beat Melville United 7–1 at home.
 Daniel Atkinson picked up a hat-trick this time with Bruce Izumi and Ishveer Singh also scoring before and Daniel Olaoye brace sealed the win.

 In the quarter-final match, Auckland United faced Christchurch United at United Sports Centre in Christchurch, where they came out with an after extra time win.
 Matthew Conroy and Emilano Tade both scored inside the last 10 minutes to send the game to extra time.
 Tade found the net again in extra-time before Ishveer Singh confirmed United's progression to the semi finals.

 In the semi-final match, held at Keith Hay Park, Auckland United defeated Southern League side Nelson Suburbs 3–0, to qualify for their first Chatham Cup final.
-Daniel Olaoye, Matthew Conroy and Emiliano Tade all socred in the first half to ensure United progressed to their first ever Chatham Cup final.
+Daniel Olaoye, Matthew Conroy and Emiliano Tade all scored in the first half to ensure United progressed to their first ever Chatham Cup final.